Sparta-MCamacho/Sparta/JDBCProject/README.md

 1. Gender - Must be strictly either "M" or "F"
 1. Email - Email must be of form xxx.xxx@xxxx.xxx
 1. Date Of Birth - Must be of form "xx/xx/xxxx"
-1. Date Of Joining - Must be of form "xx/xx/xxxx"
+1. Date Of Joining - Must be of form "xx/xx/xxxx" and must be after the Date Of Birth
 1. Salary - Must be a positive integer which is less than or equal to 2,147,483,647

 Whenever the criteria is not met, or the database imposes additional restrictions on the data, the software attempts to write these records to a file called "InvalidEmployees.csv".
-The records are written with a message giving a reason as to why the migration process could not occur with that particular record(in .csv format).
+The records are written with a message giving a reason as to why the migration process could not occur with that particular record (in .csv format).

 **Testing**
 ---